 10 Photography Mistakes You Can Easily Fix

 All of these photography mistakes have something in common.
 They are easy mistakes to make, and they are all easily preventable.

 Why do we make such common mistakes over and over again?
-Either we've never been told why these issues are mistakes, or we simply forget when we're in the excitement of taking photos.
+Either we’ve never been told why these issues are mistakes, or we simply forget when we’re excited about taking photos.

 The easiest way to prevent mistakes is to slow down, pay attention and make deliberate captures.
 No more spray and pray.

 I can’t help you if your forget, but I can at least lay out some common errors and how you can prevent them.
 Let’s get started.